surma/surma.dev/content/things/maelstromgaming.md

     factor: 0
   }
 };

+var windowHeight = window.innerHeight;
+var scrollY = window.scrollY;
+var rAFScheduled = false;
 {{< /highlight >}}

-This is just the configuration object which defines the parallax scrolling speed.
+`parallax` is just the configuration object which defines the parallax scrolling speed.
 A factor of 0 would attach the image to the background image, exactly like `background-attachment: fixed`.
 A factor of 1 means normal behavior, as in the background image is attached to the element.